Chr15w1986/Metal-Re-injectionPP4/README.md

 * Colours

-- The colour scheme was chosen based on the background image I wanted to use sitewide.
+- The colour scheme was chosen based on the background image I wanted to use sitewide:
 I used [Coolors](https://coolors.co/) to generate a colour palette based on the image.
 <details>
 <summary>Click to see Colours:</summary>